xinyiqian97/xinyiqian97.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in GeoSystems Engineering, University of California, Berkeley, 2024 (expected)
+* Ph.D in GeoSystems Engineering, University of California, Berkeley, 2024
   * Minor in Mechanics and Computer Science
 * M.S. in GeoSystems Engineering, University of California, Berkeley, 2019
 * B.S. in Civil Enigneering, Tsinghua University, 2018